graphology/graphology/docs/attributes.md

 This method is very useful when performing tasks such as incrementing an attribute so you don't have to first fetch the former value to compute the next one.

+Note that if the attribute is not yet setted, the passed value will be `undefined`.

 *Example*

 ```js